-Now, to help the handles lay better where the webbing meets the tops of the holder, I sew a little bit of the webbing for the handle.

-7. Sew this part of the handle by starting about an inch up from where you sewed the handle to the carrier, and fold the webbing in half towards the inside.
+To help the handles lay better where the webbing meets the tops of the holder, sew a little bit of the webbing together for the handle as shown in the photo above.
+Start about an inch up from where you sewed the handle to the carrier, and fold the webbing in half towards the inside.

 Pin at the 1-inch mark and the 3-inch mark and sew between these pins, tacking back and forth at the beginning and the end to hold the thread.

-On the first carrier I made, I folded the entire handle over but found it made the handle too narrow, making it uncomfortable to carry when loaded with wood.
+TIP: On the first carrier I made, I folded the entire handle over but found it made the handle too narrow, making it uncomfortable to carry when loaded with wood.
 The wider webbing is much easier to hold.

 See?
 That really was easy!